sukhada35/Amazon-Clone/README.md

 # Amazon Clone

-A clone of the Amazon website created using HTML and CSS.
+A clone of the Amazon website created to practice and enhance my web development skills using HTML and CSS.
+The design aims to closely mimic Amazon's layout and styling.

 ## Features